Various methods of testing gold (and other precious metals)

 - There is also a very good book on the subject.

-After half an hour of theory (going through the instructions), we had a long practical session, testing dozens of samples.
+After half an hour of theory (going through the instructions) we had a long practical session, testing dozens of samples.
 This was interesting.
 When we manufacture the testing sets here at Quicktest, we check the acids against a dozen known samples.
-On the course, I had the opportunity to test the acids against 45 known samples.
+On the course, we had the opportunity to test the acids against 45 known samples.

 FILING OR SCRAPING?